7.6. Connecting to Virtual Environments via VNC¶

 Encryption is enabled for the entire physical server.

-To configure VNC encryption on a Virtuozzo 7 slave server, perform the following steps on said server:
+To configure VNC encryption on Virtuozzo Hybrid Server 7, perform the following steps on said server:

 Generate private and public keys: